Achims101/stacks-betting/stx-wagering/README.md

      - `event-end-block`: Block height when betting closes
      - `payout-mechanism`: Betting type
      - `option-odds`: Optional odds for fixed-odds betting
+   - Returns ERR_EMPTY_EVENT_DESCRIPTION if event details are empty
+   - Returns ERR_INSUFFICIENT_BETTING_OPTIONS if less than 2 options provided
+   - Returns ERR_INVALID_END_BLOCK if end block is not in future
+   - Returns ERR_UNSUPPORTED_BET_TYPE for invalid betting type
+   - Returns ERR_ODDS_REQUIRED if fixed-odds type without odds

 2. `close-event`
    - Closes betting for an event
    - Can only be called by event organizer or contract administrator
    - Requires event to have reached its end block height
+   - Returns ERR_NOT_AUTHORIZED if caller unauthorized
+   - Returns ERR_PREMATURE_CLOSURE if called before end block

 3. `resolve-event`
    - Declares winning options for an event
    - Can only be called by contract administrator
    - Supports up to 5 winning options
+   - Returns ERR_NO_WINNERS_DECLARED if no winners specified
+   - Returns ERR_TOO_MANY_WINNERS if more than 5 winners
+   - Returns ERR_WINNER_SELECTION_INVALID for invalid selections

 ### User Functions
 1. `place-bet`